zongyiliu/zongyiliu/README.md

-Deliver me from bloodguilt, O God, the God of my salvation, and my tongue will sing of Your righteousness.
+The sacrifices of God are a broken spirit;

+a broken and a contrite heart,

+O God, You will not despise.